Unlikely intersections and the Chabauty-Kim method over number fields: Ax--Schanuel and Chabauty's method over number fields

-\begin{remark} Note that the condition in (2) of Proposition \ref{QC_numberfield} certainly implies that $X$ does not descend to a subfield, however it is strictly stronger.
+\begin{remark} Note that the condition in Proposition \ref{QC_numberfield} (concerning the homomorphisms between $J_{\sigma ,\mathbb{C}}$ for different embeddings $\sigma $) certainly implies that $X$ does not descend to a subfield, however it is strictly stronger.
 The explicit counterexample given above has the property that it can be explained by a quotient curve which does descend to $\Q $.
 It is natural to wonder if there exist `stronger' counterexamples not explained by a quotient curve which descends to a subfield.
 For example, does there exist a genus two curve $X$ defined over a quadratic field $K|\Q $, with simple Jacobian $J$, which gives a negative answer to Siksek's question? \end{remark}